Schleswig-Holstein, Germany

 - Download

-Germany’s most northerly state, bordering on Denmark, is defined by its location between the Baltic and the North Sea.
+Germany’s northernmost state, bordering Denmark, owes much of its character to its position between the Baltic and North Seas, as well as to its islands and halligen.
+Home to approximately 3 million people, it is relatively sparsely populated and has Kiel as its capital.
 The Schleswig-Holstein Wadden Sea tidal flats and wetlands form a national park with world natural heritage status.
 Tourism is a mainstay of the state’s economy, as are maritime sectors such as shipbuilding, port logistics, fisheries, and marine research and technology.
-The unemployment rate in what is a thinly populated state is about 5.4%, putting it roughly in line with the national average.
 There are three national or ethnic minorities in Schleswig-Holstein: the Danish minority, the Frisian ethnic minority, and the German Sinti and Roma.

 - Further information